COVID-19: How Botswana artists are making money in lockdown | DW | 30.05.2020

 The music industry, like other sectors in Botswana, has been affected by coronavirus pandemic.
 Artists are now using social media platforms to reach out to wider audiences.

-With 35 confirmed cases and one death, authorities in Botswana eased a seven- day lockdown to enable businesses and cross-border trade thrive.
-But many sectors, particularly the business community, are yet to catch up.
+With 35 confirmed cases and one death, authorities in Botswana eased a seven-day lockdown to enable businesses and cross-border trade to thrive.
+But many sectors, particularly the business community, have yet to catch up.

 For musicians, the only way they can remain afloat is by using social media platforms like Facebook and WhatsApp to reach out to their fans and stay relevant.